The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Discussion

 \section{Discussion}

-In our analysis we found that while the results of rugby matches can be explained by the ability of the teams, another highly significant variable is the motivation of players, reflected by the effort exerted by them.
-On the contrary, luck seems to have had an impact only in a few games in our sample. \\
+In our analysis we found that while the results of rugby matches in the English Premiership can be explained by the ability of the teams, another highly significant variable is the motivation of players, reflected by the effort exerted by them.
+Luck, instead, seems to have had an impact only in games where the residuals are larger. \\

-We have followed here Lenten and Winchester (2015), Butler et al. (2020) and Fioravanti et al (2021), representing {\em effort} as the ratio of tries over the sum of tries and the scoring kick attempts.
+We have followed here Lenten and Winchester \cite{lenten2015secondary}, Butler et al. \cite{butler2020bonus} and Fioravanti et al. \cite{fioravanti2021effort}, assuming that the number of tries is an important component of any measure of effort.
 While the results obtained in our Bayesian analysis are sound, there exist many other ways of defining a proxy of motivation in Rugby.
 We can argue that an increased number of tackles indicates that a team has exerted a lot of effort, revealing that it is highly motivated.
 On the other hand, this team has not exerted a large effort in keeping the ball.
 One could also, with the help of GPS, track the {\em physical} effort of the players, and identify it with their motivation.
 In any case, the definition of a measure of effort as a proxy of motivation, like that of ability or luck has a degree of arbitrariness. \\

-Future lines of research can be to explore and compare the impact of our proxy for motivation in other tournaments, and even compare the correct definition of ``effort'' in different sports.
+Future lines of research can be to explore and compare the impact of our proxy for motivation in other tournaments, and even compare the correct definition of `effort' in different sports.
 Another topic that it is worth studying is the evolution of effort along time.
-The results of such investigation could be useful to assess how the incentives to the players may have changed, affecting the motivation of players.
+The results of such investigation could be useful to assess how the incentives to the players may have changed, affecting the motivation of players. \\